Tales of the Ninja

 Tales of the Ninja (忍者武芸帳, Ninja Bugeichō) (also known as Band of Ninja) is a 1967 Japanese film directed by Nagisa Ōshima.
 It is based on Sanpei Shirato's manga Ninja Bugeichō.
-Rather than being an animated adaption, Ōshima decided to simply shoot the panels of the manga in order, adding narration and employing zooming and panning techniques.
+Rather than making an animated adaptation, Ōshima decided to simply shoot the panels of the manga in order, adding narration and employing zooming and panning techniques.

 Plot

 The son of a murdered feudal lord meets a renegade ninja helping peasants and farmers rebel against Oda Nobunaga.